rushabhjhaveri/Notes/Technology/ES6_TypeScript.md

 ## Object Literals ##
 * ES6 provides several shorthand notations for object literals.
 * Can have spaces in property names.
 * Can also use variables as property names [provided they are enclosed within square brackets].

+## Destructuring ##
+### Arrays ###
+* To destructure an array is to pull apart the elements of the array.
+* Take elements of array and assign them to individual variables.
+* Once completed iterating over an array, any extra variables that could not be assigned a value will be assigned "undefined".
+* Can also destructure arrays to only procure necessary elements through the use of commas.
+* Can also use the rest operator to destructure arrays [creates an array of subset of elements].